 ASC 350 requires that goodwill and intangible assets with indefinite useful lives be tested for impairment at least annually or more frequently if an event occurs or circumstances change that could more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Intangible assets with estimable useful lives are required to be amortized over their respective estimated useful lives and reviewed for impairment if indicators of impairment exist.
-To determine the fair value of these intangible assets, there are many assumptions and estimates used that directly impact the results of the testing.
+To determine the fair value of goodwill and intangible assets, there are many assumptions and estimates used that directly impact the results of the testing.
 Management has the ability to influence the outcome and ultimate results based on the assumptions and estimates chosen.
-To mitigate undue influence, the Company set criteria that are reviewed and approved by various levels of management.
-Additionally, the Company may evaluate our recorded intangible assets with the assistance of a third-party valuation firm, as necessary.
-All reports and conclusions are reviewed by management who has ultimate responsibility for their content.
-If a significant change in these estimates occurs, the Company could experience impairment charges, in addition to those noted below, in future periods.
+If a significant change in these assumptions and/or estimates occurs, the Company could experience impairment charges, in addition to those noted below, in future periods.

 Goodwill is tested using a two-step process.
 The first step is to identify a potential impairment, and the second step measures the amount of the impairment loss, if any.
 Goodwill is considered impaired if the carrying amount of the reporting unit's goodwill exceeds its estimated fair value.
+For intangible assets with indefinite lives, primarily trademarks, the Company compared the fair value of each intangible asset with its carrying amount.
+Intangible assets with indefinite lives are considered impaired if the carrying value exceeds the fair value.
+The cost of other intangible assets with definite lives is amortized on a straight-line basis over their respective lives.

 Voxx's reporting units that carry goodwill are Hirschmann, Invision and Klipsch.
 The Company has three operating segments based upon its products and internal organizational structure (see Note 13).
 These operating segments are the Automotive, Premium Audio and Consumer Accessories segments.
 The Hirschmann and Invision reporting units are located within the Automotive segment and the Klipsch reporting unit is located within the Premium Audio segment.
-The goodwill for the reporting units were tested as of February 28, 2014 using a discounted future cash flow method with discount rates that ranged from 12.5% to 15.1% within the analyses.
-The resulting fair values of the reporting units were evaluated giving consideration to the market capitalization of the Company.
-Based on the Company's goodwill impairment assessment, the Hirschmann and Invision reporting units with goodwill had estimated fair values as of February 28, 2014 that exceeded their carrying values.
+The discount rate (developed using a weighted average cost of capital analysis) used in the goodwill test ranged from 13.3% to 13.7% for the February 28, 2015 testing date.
+Based on the Company's goodwill impairment assessment, all reporting units with goodwill had estimated fair values as of February 28, 2015 that exceeded their carrying values.
+The goodwill balances of Hirschmann, Invision and Klipsch at February 28, 2015 are \$51,968, \$7,373 and \$46,533, respectively.

-Upon completion of the annual Step 1 assessment for the year ended February 28, 2014, the estimated fair value of the Klipsch reporting unit did not exceed its carrying amount, including goodwill.
+For the year ended February 28, 2014, upon completion of the annual Step 1 assessment, the estimated fair value of the Klipsch reporting unit did not exceed its carrying amount, including goodwill.
 As a result, the second phase of the goodwill impairment test ("Step 2") was performed specific to Klipsch.
 Under Step 2, the fair value of all Klipsch's assets and liabilities were estimated, including tangible and intangible assets.
 The implied fair value of the goodwill as a residual was then compared to the recorded goodwill to determine the amount of impairment.
 As a result of this analysis, an impairment charge of \$32,163 was recorded for goodwill for the fiscal year ended February 28, 2014 in the Company's Consolidated Statement of Operations and Comprehensive Income (Loss) within the Premium Audio segment.
-No impairment charges were recorded related to goodwill during the fiscal year ended February 28, 2013.
-The goodwill balances of Hirschmann, Invision and Klipsch at February 28, 2014 are \$64,033, \$7,373 and \$46,532, respectively.